 VOCs (Volatile Organic Compounds) are organic, carbon-containing compounds that evaporate even at low temperatures.
 In many cases, VOCs are largely harmless to living beings - despite their influence on well-being.
 However, this group of substances also includes substances that are critical to health, such as formaldehyde.

-Measurable with air-Q light, air-Q basic and air-Q pro as well as air-Q science and VOC PID sensor.
+✓ Measurable with air-Q light, air-Q basic, air-Q pro, air-Q science, air-Q radon, air-Q radon science and VOC PID sensor.

 The English abbreviation VOCs (Volatile Organic Compounds) refers to the group of carbon-containing substances that evaporate at low temperature or already appear in a gaseous state at room temperature.
 These "volatile organic compounds" are also divided into two subgroups.
 The VVOCs (Very Volatile Organic Compounds) describe very volatile and often odour-intensive substances.
 The less volatile organic compounds are called SVOCs (Semivolatile Organic Compounds).